Ulm campaign: Haslach-Jungingen and Elchingen

 The demoralized Austrian army arrived at Ulm in the early hours of 10 October.
 Mack was deliberating his course of action and the Austrian army remained inactive at Ulm until the 11th.
 Meanwhile, Napoleon was operating under flawed assumptions: he believed the Austrians were moving to the east or southeast and that Ulm was lightly guarded.
 Ney sensed this misapprehension and wrote to Berthier that Ulm was, in fact, more heavily defended than the French originally thought.
 During this time, the Russian threat to the east began to preoccupy Napoleon so much that Murat was given command of the right wing of the army, consisting of Ney's and Lannes's corps.
-The French were separated in two massive wings at this point: the forces of Ney, Lannes, and Murat to the west were containing Mack while those of Soult, Davout, Bernadotte, and Auguste Marmont to the east were charged with guarding against any possible Russian and Austrian incursions.
+The French were separated in two massive wings at this point: the forces of Ney, Lannes, and Murat to the west were containing Mack while those of Soult, Davout, Bernadotte, and GD Auguste Marmont to the east were charged with guarding against any possible Russian and Austrian incursions.
 On 11 October Ney made a renewed push on Ulm; the 2nd and 3rd divisions were to march to the city along the right bank of the Danube while Dupont's division, supported by one dragoon division, was to march directly for Ulm and seize the entire city.
 The orders were hopeless because Ney still did not know that the entire Austrian army was stationed at Ulm.